-- 1. maintain a G.P.A. of 3.0 or higher, with a grade of "C" or better in each course and have no more than two courses with a grade of "C"; - 2. complete all required courses for the degree. - 3. receive a passing score on the program comprehensive examination, and - 4. receive a pass from the faculty on the final case presentation.
+- 1. Maintain a G.P.A. of 3.0 or higher, with a grade of "B" or better in each course and have no more than two courses with a grade of "C". - 2.
+Complete all required courses for the degree. - 3.
+Receive a passing score on the program comprehensive examination, and - 4.
+Receive a positive endorsement from the faculty on the final case presentation.

-MA Psychology - Clinical Sequence Faculty Committees
+MA Psychology - Clinical Sequence